Improving UX | User Journey & Customer Journey Mapping

-The necessity of providing user satisfaction on every key touchpoint in your business is critical to your success.
+Providing user satisfaction on every key touchpoint of your business is critical to your success.

 The issue, however, is identifying those crucial touchpoints.